Yellow Pig's BBC Computer Pages

 The Method 1 Package includes two very simple DOS-based programs to write disk images for Master 512 format disks on a PC.
 These are called WRIMG640.COM (for 640kb disks) and WRIMG800.COM (for 800kb disks).
 They will not work on all PCs, but they are very easy to test out.

 You can try using these from within Windows, using an MS-DOS command prompt box, or indeed from "Start | Run...", and you may succeed.
-However the programs seem most reliable when the machine is booted into a genuine DOS environment, and certainly they do not run well from within Windows XP.
-See below about booting to DOS if necessary.
+However the programs seem most reliable when the machine is booted into a genuine DOS environment, and certainly they do not run well from within Windows XP or later.

 At the DOS prompt, with everything in accessible directories, just enter: